 The first abseil was gentle and yet I felt awkward, like a kid again, doing something for the first time.
 I let out the rope, taking clumsy cautious steps, trying to coordinate hands and feet and head.
 Sam summed it up, saying “I wish we were already good at this.”

 Watching T repel down the canyon after us was like watching a ballerina hop, skip and jump along a vertical stage.
 She was graceful, assured and made it look easy!
 Watching T demonstrated the massive possibilities for the joy of canyoning.
-I was at the novice end and it was thrilling, but I could see how it could get even better, even more fun, with more practise and experience.
+I was at the novice end and it was thrilling, but I could see how it could get even better, even more fun, with more practice and experience.